pidge1014/SRD20.Path.V.1.5/Rules.E.1.5.1.md

 **All feats that require BAB** : Character level may be used in place of base attack bonus for the purposes of qualifying for feats.

+**Dimensional Assault, modified** : New requirements, now a character only needs to have dimensional door, or similiar teleport ability on their spell list to qualify for this feat and any similar feats.

 **Modified/New Spells:**

 Freedom of Movement - *Modified*